 He found a very scared and hungry young cat, really just skin and bones.
 It ventured out, and we gave it some food.
 Oh my, she was so hungry and ate prodigiously that first week.

 We named her Tacca, after the bat plant, and took her to the vet.
 From a start of 5 pounds to now over 11, she has filled out and has turned into a dream of a garden shop cat.

 In fact, Tacca has become so popular children come to visit her.
 She found the perfect spot during the holidays, settling in each day on the fake, cottony “snow” in the display behind the front counters – a great place to watch all the action during the holidays, and cushy enough to take a nap.

-Maybe Ozzie’s friend will be Liam, our latest addition to the Oak Street Garden Shop family.
-He is a very sweet, young gray cat, with amazing yellow eyes who walked in the door this past Saint Patrick’s Day.
+One day a very sweet, young gray cat, with white paws and amazing yellow eyes came sauntering in the door.
+It happened to be Saint Patrick’s Day, 2015.
 Just as we had with Tacca, we tried to find out if he belonged to anyone who might be missing him,, but no one came forward.
 We finally named him Liam, the Irish equivalent of William – and he became Billy Angell’s namesake.

 Unfortunately for Billy (but happily for the rest of us), he really didn’t have much of a chance to say no since a customer had already insisted on helping pay for neutering and shots.
-So Liam is now officially the last in a long line of Oak Street Garden Shop feline ambassadors.
+So Liam was officially another of Oak Street Garden Shop’s feline ambassadors.

 We’re so happy customers and children enjoy their company as much as we do and know that both Tacca and Liam (not so much Ozzie and Spooky though) will love getting attention and pets from all the kind people we see every day.
-We began 25 years ago with no shop cats.
+We began 30 years ago with no shop cats.
 Now I couldn’t imagine Oak Street Garden Shop without them.

 Posted by Kris Blevons